ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+felt, as we do now; but they have
+passed away as a vapor, and the earth still
+wears the same beautiful aspect that she did
+then : so shall it be when we are gone, like
+autumn ieaves; to enrich our mother earth.
 The sun, the moon, and the stars, will shine
 a brightly over our graves as they do now
 around our path ; the world will have the